613WePleadTheSecond/ccwnj/docs/index.md

 1. **Money order OR Cashier&#39;s check for $200 made payable to State Of New Jersey - Treasurer**
     - You can get a Cashier&#39;s check from your bank.
     - Or you can get a money order at a 7-11/convenience store
-1. **Training requirements**: Contact your local shooting range for qualifications.
+1. **Live Fire Training**: Contact your local shooting range for qualifications.
 This involves taking the HQC1 or HQC2 test.
 1. **Use Of Force Training** - You need to take a use of force class.
 This can currently be done free online offered by the [RTSP range here](https://www.rtsponline.com/use-of-force-certificate/)
 1. **Fingerprinting**: You PD might require new fingerprints even if you've had this done for your FID card.
 Call them to find out
 ---